-Due to open on the 22 August 2022, the Scale Up visa is a new immigration route aimed at qualifying UK businesses, with the potential for growth, to help them easily recruit skilled overseas workers.
+The Scale Up visa has been designed to help qualifying UK businesses, with the potential for growth, to recruit skilled overseas workers more easily.

 In this guide, we outline the rules and requirements under the Start Up route, from the eligibility criteria to how this visa will benefit both UK businesses and talented individuals.

 The scale up visa is a points-based route for migrant workers who have been recruited by a UK scale up sponsor, and who have the skills necessary to enable the sponsor’s business to continue growing.
 This visa is designed to allow those with a suitable job offer at the required skill level from a recognised UK scale up to qualify for a fast-track visa.
 In this way, together with a number of other business immigration routes designed to boost the UK economy.